What is financial resilience?

 To get you started you need to answer questions like: What do I want to achieve?
 Why is having a plan important to me?
 Why have I made previous financial decisions?

 These answers are the basis of your financial plan, once you have these answers you can then focus on getting your plan into writing and how you’re going to get to your financial resilience goal.

 2. Build your emergency fund

 You might be saving for a holiday or for a new puppy, but are you saving for the unexpected?
 If you don’t have a financial buffer in place you might not be able to meet surprising expenses.
 Step 2 is all about building up your emergency savings fund, which can help you recover from financial setbacks as quickly as possible.
 For an emergency savings fund, it’s advised to have a financial shield of 3 months.
 If you lose your job unexpectedly you should aim to have enough money in your emergency fund to cover 3 months of everyday expenses such as rent or mortgage payments, food, and household bills.

 3. Understand where your money goes

 By understanding where your money goes and how savings and debt affect your financial resilience you can take control over your financial position.
-Some type of payments are fixed, like rent, food and travel costs.
+Some types of payments are fixed, like rent, food, and travel costs.